Chronic Hero Sonic the Hedgehog, a sarcastic but virtuous blue hedgehog capable of running at supersonic speeds.

 Understatement: Gamma's concise nature of speaking creates such gems as "This is the wrong room" after accidentally walking in on his older brother being seemingly cannibalized for parts and upgraded while still active, or "This presents a problem" after being seemingly teleported back in time.

-Unusually Uninteresting Sight: Tikal and the other Echidna residents seem completely nonchalent about the heroes' presence, or even a friggin' robot in the flashbacks to the past.
+Unusually Uninteresting Sight: Tikal and the other Echidna residents seem completely nonchalant about the heroes' presence, or even a friggin' robot in the flashbacks to the past.
+About the only reaction they will make is if the player attacks them or jumps on them.

 Updated Re-release: The GameCube DX version, which added some more character cameos (namely Cream) and a catalog of Game Gear games.
 Further upgraded with the PSN and XBLA, with trophy/achievement support.